sct-pipeline/pediatric-genova/README.md

   This pipeline will loop across all subjects (or only the subjects that you have specified) located under the ```data``` folder and results will be concatenated into single csv files where each row will correspond to a subject.
 The files will be output in the ```data``` folder.

 The following metric is output:
-- **dmri**: All DTI (FA, MD, AD, RD) and DKI (KFA, MK, AK, RK) in whole WM, GM and CSTs tracts, averaged across slices
+- **dmri**: All DTI (FA, MD, AD, RD) and DKI (KFA, MK, AK, RK) or MSDKI (MSK) in whole WM, GM and CSTs tracts, averaged across slices
 # Dependencies
 This pipeline was tested on SCT v4.1.0.
-This pipeline also relies on dipy v.1.1.0 for computation of DTI and DKI measures (https://dipy.org/documentation/1.1.0./examples_built/reconst_dki/) and on FSL v5.0 for mathematical manipulation of images and FSLeyes for active quality control (QC) (https://fsl.fmrib.ox.ac.uk/fsl/fslwiki).
+This pipeline also relies on dipy v.1.4.1 for computation of DTI and DKI (https://dipy.org/documentation/1.1.0./examples_built/reconst_dki/) as well as MSDKI (https://dipy.org/documentation/1.4.1./examples_built/reconst_msdki/) measures, and on FSL v5.0 for mathematical manipulation of images and FSLeyes for active quality control (QC) (https://fsl.fmrib.ox.ac.uk/fsl/fslwiki).
 # Data structure
 ```
 data